About Rural Oklahoma Birth & Wellness Initiative

 Rural Access Through Satellite Events

-To reach families in the most rural areas, we host smaller Baby Education Expo events throughout each county.
-These satellite events bring education, resources, and tangible support directly to families who may face transportation or access barriers.
+To reach families in the most rural areas, ROBWI hosts smaller Baby Education Expo events throughout each county.

-This is how we show up.
+This is how we show up in rural Oklahoma communities.

 What We Build Together.